-Further east lay Earnwine’s largest Yorkshire holdings, the estates of Kilham, Harpham and Gransmoor, together assessed at 40 carucates and straddling the main York-Bridlington road about eight miles west of Bridlington.
+Further east lay Earnwine’s largest Yorkshire holdings, the estates of Kilham, Harpham, and Gransmoor, together assessed at forty carucates and straddling the main York–Bridlington road about eight miles west of Bridlington.
 Earnwine held these in 1066, when they were worth £15, and in 1086, by which time they were waste.
 This wastage may have resulted from William I’s decision in 1085 to damage coastal lands in order to deprive raiding enemies of sustenance, a policy which appears to have had significant effect chiefly in Yorkshire.
 By early in Henry I’s reign Kilham had come into direct royal control and we find Henry I granting its church, together with the churches of several other royal manors, to York Minster and Archbishop Gerard of York probably late in 1107.
 Gerard used the churches to endow the deanery.
 Henry II granted the manor of Kilham to Archbishop Hugh of Rouen in exchange for revenue at Gisors between December 1154 and 1155, refining the terms of the grant two years later between April 1157 and August 1158 to give half the manor to Archbishop Hugh and half to the canons of Rouen cathedral.
 The group of estates held by Earnwine at Kilham had a notable strategic value, situated on the main road to the harbour at Bridlington and the headland at Flamborough.
 Even when waste, they were of importance, and especially so if church income is considered.
 In addition, they are adjacent to the northernmost estates of Beverley Minster, encouraging us to reflect on relations between Earnwine and the canons of Beverley.
 In an earlier work I raised the possibility that Earnwine might have been the leading cleric in that church: it seems unlikely, however, that he could have been given a position in Beverley Minster by one of the archbishops of York, as he never occurs in connection with any of them, though it is just possible that he could have been given the position of provost of Beverley (as the role became titled by the turn of the twelfth century) by William I in the archiepiscopal vacancy following Ealdred’s death.

-The Yorkshire folios show us Earnwine the priest holding yet another large complex of estates near the coast, but in this case on the Irish Sea in southern Westmorland, at Beetham and its associated vills of Yealand, Farleton, Preston, Borwick, Hincaster, Heversham and Levens.
+The Yorkshire folios show us Earnwine the priest holding yet another large complex of estates near the coast, but in this case on the Irish Sea in southern Westmorland, at Beetham and its associated vills of Yealand, Farleton, Preston, Borwick, Hincaster, Heversham, and Levens.
 Here, in 1086, Earnwine held from Roger of Poitou land that in 1066 had belonged to Earl Tostig.
 Beetham is about ten miles south of Kendal and, together with two of its dependencies, Heversham and Levens, it controlled access to the eastern side of the estuary of the River Kent at the northern end of Morecambe Bay.
-Again, we see Earnwine managing property with considerable strategic value; in this case he would have been responsible for organising defences against attacks from the Isle of Man.
+Again, we see Earnwine managing property with considerable strategic value; in this case he would have been responsible for organizing defences against attacks from the Isle of Man.
 He would also have enjoyed valuable fishing rights and tolls, while the church of Beetham probably also brought him substantial revenues.